 Entering Grade 9

-All secondary schools provide Grade 8 information sessions in December or January to assist students in planning for their transition to Grade 9.
-All Grade 8 students are welcome to attend, including students registered in other school boards and private schools.
+All secondary schools provide information for Grade 8 students to assist them in planning for their transition to Grade 9.
+All Grade 8 students are welcome to review the information for Future Grade 9 Students, including students registered in other school boards and private schools.

-The WRDSB also operates two additional school facilities where opportunities are provided for adults to earn a secondary school diploma and refine skill areas.
+Continuing Education provides opportunities for adults to earn a secondary school diploma and refine their skills.